Dizzy Gillespie: Death and postmortem

-A longtime resident of Englewood, New Jersey, Gillespie died of pancreatic cancer on January 6, 1993, at the age of 75 and was buried in Flushing Cemetery, Queens, New York City.
-Mike Longo delivered a eulogy at his funeral.
+A longtime resident of Englewood, New Jersey, Gillespie died of pancreatic cancer on January 6, 1993, at the age of 75.
+His funeral was held on January 12 at St. Peter's Lutheran Church, with Roberta Flack singing Amazing Grace.
+His grave at Flushing Cemetery, Queens, New York City is unmarked.

 Politics and religion

 In 1962, Gillespie and actor George Mathews starred in The Hole, an animated short film by John and Faith Hubley.
 Released the same year as the Cuban Missile Crisis, it uses audio from an improvised conversation between the two debating the causes of accidents and the possibility of accidentally launching nuclear weapons.
 The short went on to win the Academy Award for Best Animated Short Film the following year.

 During the 1964 United States presidential campaign, Gillespie put himself forward as an independent write-in candidate.
 He promised that if he were elected, the White House would be renamed the Blues House, and he would have a cabinet composed of Duke Ellington (Secretary of State), Miles Davis (Director of the CIA), Max Roach (Secretary of Defense), Charles Mingus (Secretary of Peace), Ray Charles (Librarian of Congress), Louis Armstrong (Secretary of Agriculture), Mary Lou Williams (Ambassador to the Vatican), Thelonious Monk (Travelling Ambassador) and Malcolm X (Attorney General).
 He said his running mate would be Phyllis Diller.
 Campaign buttons had been manufactured years before by Gillespie's booking agency as a joke but proceeds went to Congress of Racial Equality, Southern Christian Leadership Conference and Martin Luther King Jr.; in later years they became a collector's item.
 In 1971, he announced he would run again but withdrew before the election.

 Shortly after the death of Charlie Parker, Gillespie encountered an audience member after a show.
 They had a conversation about the oneness of humanity and the elimination of racism from the perspective of the Baháʼí Faith.
 Impacted by the assassination of Martin Luther King Jr. in 1968, he became a Baháʼí that same year.
 The universalist emphasis of his religion prodded him to see himself more as a global citizen and humanitarian, expanding on his interest in his African heritage.
 His spirituality brought out generosity and what author Nat Hentoff called an inner strength, discipline, and "soul force".

 Gillespie's conversion was most affected by Bill Sears' book Thief in the Night.
 Gillespie spoke about the Baháʼí Faith frequently on his trips abroad.
 He is honored with weekly jazz sessions at the New York Baháʼí Center in the memorial auditorium.
+A concert in honor of his 75th birthday was held in New York City's Carnegie Hall, November 26, 1992, in conjunction with the second Baha'i world congress, however, he was too ill to personally attend.